schelcc/four-seasons-labelCloud/README.md

 To the right of the interface, you'll see a few things.
 At the top, you have the "current class" dropdown -- this just denotes what type of object the bounded feature is.
 The three we will focus on are 'vehicle', 'pedestrian', and 'cyclist'.
 Below that dropdown, you'll see some information about the bounding box itself.
 Below that, there's an option to deselect the current bounding box and an option to delete the current bounding box.
 Finally, under those you'll find a list of all bounding boxes in the current sample.
 You can click on these to select different bounding boxes in the current sample.

-There's a number of shortcuts to speed up the labelling process which can be found at [the original project](https://github.com/ch-sa/labelCloud).
-You are *highly* encouraged to learn these.

-Go ahead and experiment around with a sample or two to get the hang of the software, then get labelling!
+Go ahead and experiment around with a sample or two to get the hang of the software, then get labeling!